TomWhitwell/SlowMovie/README.md

 **Note:** These installation instructions assume you have access to your Raspberry Pi and that you have the hardware set up properly.
 See the [Medium post](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4) for more complete instructions.

 SlowMovie requires [Python 3](https://www.python.org).
-It uses [FFmpeg](https://ffmpeg.org) via [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) for video processing, and [Pillow](https://python-pillow.org) for image processing.
+It uses [FFmpeg](https://ffmpeg.org) via [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) for video processing, [Pillow](https://python-pillow.org) for image processing, and [VSMP-EPD](https://github.com/robweber/vsmp-epd) for loading the correct e-ink display driver.
 [ConfigArgParse](https://github.com/bw2/ConfigArgParse) is used for configuration and argument handling.

 On the Raspberry Pi: